hyrwork/react-native-row/README.md

-The child components of `Row` are centered and horizontally aligned
+The child components of `Row` are positioned according to the position of the `dial` number on a phone dial pad.
+In this case `5` is centered along both axis and, because this is a `Row`, children are horizontally aligned.

 <img src="examples/example1.jpg" width="180">